PrakashShri/Telecom_Churn_CaseStudy/README.md

 Business Goal

-your task in this case study would be to build an ML model which can predict if the customer will churn or not in a particular month based on the past data.

 - Whether a high-value customer will churn or not, in near future (i.e. churn phase).
 - It will be used to identify important variables that are strong predictors of churn.
 These variables may also indicate why customers choose to switch to other networks.
 - Recommend strategies to manage customer churn based on your observations.